elishevaelbaz/algo-practice/29-Dynamic Programming/README.md

 - **optimal substructure**

+### overlapping subproblems
-__overlapping subproblems__ - can break one problem down into subproblems which are reused several times For example: fibonacci sequence:
+can break one problem down into subproblems which are reused several times
+For example - fibonacci sequence:

 <img src="fib-tree.png" alt="visual of tree data structure">